 Cloud Based CRM

 The first company to popularise the concept of Cloud Based CRM was Salesforce.com.
+Today, Salesforce dominates the CRM software market with a 23.8% share.
 It's the grandfather to the entire industry, but until very recently, it was very much aimed at larger organisations.
 The types of organisations with large marketing and sales teams that needed to have their activity coordinated, managed and supported.
 Salesforce.com, stood alone for a long time and became the blueprint many software companies used as the starting point for creating their own cloud-based CRM solutions.

 Salesforce.com is an incredibly powerful CRM system that is modular in nature, which means different tools can be added to open up new features or integrate with other systems.
 This makes Salesforce.com a scalable and adaptable solution.
 It also makes it a very complicated option for small business to plan, implement and maintain.
 They've tried to simplify their offering and have evolved their pricing model to appeal to smaller companies but unless you have a big budget, it isn't a solution we'd recommend.